 When I had “the talk” with Mr. Flamingo, he was on board straight away.
 The painful loss of his life savings in his early 20s had turned into a distant memory by then and he was ready to work towards financial freedom once again.
 So we got to work.

-We build an emergency fund, paid back my dad and started to invest.
+We built an emergency fund, paid back my dad and started to invest.
 It felt great to see our nest egg grow.
 We were making progress!

 Initially, our plan was to work until we hit FIRE, but we soon decided that we did not want to spend another decade in the rat race.
-The Sydney lifestyle was (in still is) a little too busy for our liking and we wanted to be able to work less and live a simpler life rather sooner than later.
-So we came up with Flamingo FI and our freedom timeline decreased from 10+ years to just 5.
+The Sydney lifestyle was (in still is) a little too busy for our liking and we wanted to be able to work less and live a simpler life sooner rather than later.
+So we came up with Flamingo FI in early 2016 and our freedom timeline decreased from 10+ years to just 5.

 We have now worked towards Flamingo FI for 2.5 years, so we are roughly halfway there.
 It is amazing what you can achieve in a short amount of time if you are dedicated.
-We started out with no assets (except Mr. Flamingo’s Super) and a few thousand dollars in debt.
-Today, we have a fully funded emergency fund, a share portfolio and a deposit for our first investment property.
-Our net-worth has tripled since we started getting serious about reaching financial independence.
+We started out with no assets (except Mr. Flamingo’s retirement fund aka superannuation in Australia) and a few thousand dollars in debt.
+Today, we have a fully-funded emergency fund, a share portfolio and a deposit for our first investment property.
+Our net worth has tripled since we started getting serious about reaching financial independence.

 We are both really happy with our current lifestyle.
 We live by the beach (on a budget!) in one of the most beautiful cities in the world.
 Both Mr. Flamingo and I are content with our jobs (especially because we know we won’t have to do them forever) and have a pretty good work-life balance.